SSoelvsten/adiar/docs/core/files.md

 ## Nodes

-BDDs are stored on disk with the specific ordering mentioned in section [Core/Data types](./data_types#identifiers-and-ordering).
+BDDs are stored on disk with the specific ordering mentioned in Section [Core/Data types](./data_types#identifiers-and-ordering).
 If you want to construct a BDD by hand then you have to explicitly follow this ordering;
 otherwise the algorithms will have _undefined behaviour_.
-Yet, that is not the whole story: In _Adiar_ a set of nodes are stored in a `node_file` in which all these nodes are stored in _reverse_ of the ordering above.
+Yet, that is not the whole story: In _Adiar_ a set of nodes are stored in a `node_file` in which all these nodes are stored in _reverse_ of the ordering.

 ### Node Stream